jfriedly/my-lisp/README.rst

 * Implement support for macros

 * Implement the single-character quote macro

+* Grep for "TODO" to find more things to do